-Luis Guillermo Solís, president of Costa Rica, said that November 3th is declared as the National Day of Biosphere Reserves, recognising the determining role of territories that conserve biodiversity and the use of natural resources.
+Luis Guillermo Solís, ex-president of Costa Rica, said that November 3th is declared as the National Day of Biosphere Reserves, recognising the determining role of territories that conserve biodiversity and the use of natural resources.

 “Biosphere Reserves play a crucial role in generating opportunities for productive development, biodiversity sustainability, water resources and the adaptation of communities to climate change, so it is important that we organize our efforts and work for Improve its management through possible alliances between different local sectors and international sectors, “